sourabhparsekar/camunda-masala-noodles/README.md

 - If the minimum ingredients are available then we put everything in pan, give it a stir, close it with a lid and keep it over heat.
 (Use your preference there).
 - If you smell it nice then open the lid and check if it's cooked.
 - If you get busy with something else and you forget to check it, then after 15 minutes cooking timer will expire, and you have to order online as noodles have burnt.
 - Luckily, if you see that it's cooked well, then you can eat it.
 Else..
 Sorry, but your efforts are wasted, and you need to order online.
+Enjoy cooking!!

-- With that we reach end of our non-intuitive flow to cook instant noodles.
-By the way, that's how I cook instant noodles, and they turn out good most of the time.
+With that we reach end of our non-intuitive flow to cook my instant noodles.
+By the way, that's how I cook instant noodles, and they turn out good most of the times.

 ## Code Configuration